 How Are Synthetic Emeralds Made?

-The other method of making emeralds in a lab is by the flux method.
-In this method, a substance (flux) is used to aid or promote the formation of crystals, without becoming a part of the crystal.
-For crystals to form and merge, they must be in a free-flowing, liquid state.
-A very high temperature is needed to liquidize this, and so, a flux is used to carry out the process at a lower temperature instead, without it becoming a part of the crystals.
+A high temperature is needed to liquidize this and so, a flux is used to carry out the process at a lower temperature instead, without it becoming a part of the crystals.
 However, it is often seen that in flux-created emeralds, wispy, veil-like inclusions are present.
 Hence, emeralds created by the hydrothermal process are said to be superior in nature.